tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 “Meat.”

-The dove in, up and down, eyes less, smelling our transfixed bodies, coating us in more and more blood.
+The dove in, up and down, eyeless, smelling our transfixed bodies, coating us in more and more blood.

 “Shepherd.”